Rocío G. Cabello

 Rocío plays an “Andrea Fiorini” violin which is a copy of a Gagliano from the year 1700.

 Rocio´s interest in music and history have caused her to develop a research thesis about music in the Shoah.
-With the intention of continuing her research and of making this project known, Rocio continues in her incessant search for documents and proof, while carrying out her doctoral studies, to keep bringing awareness of the life of the prisoners and the role music played, with the hope that through her work, this period of history will never be forgotten.
+With the intention of continuing her research and of making this project known, Rocio continues in her incessant search for documents and proof, to keep bringing awareness of the life of the prisoners and the role music played, with the hope that through her work, this period of history will never be forgotten.

 Jorge G. Cabello